 Sometimes, companies can be embarrassed about reaching out and asking churned users why they’re not happy with the product or service provided, but so long as you approach the customer the right way, many will be happy to reciprocate and provide feedback to help you identify your flaws.

 There are times when companies find out information and decide to ignore it because it isn’t what they want to hear.

 Develop a thick skin, listen to criticism, and use the feedback and findings to improve your future strategy.
 After all, what’s the point in looking for an answer, only to hide from the truth?

 Share your knowledge

-Similarly, if the customer has churned because they aren’t happy with the standard of service from your sales team, consider internal training to equip them with the level of expertise they need to provide a higher quality customer experience.
+Similarly, if the customer has churned because they aren’t happy with the standard of service from your sales team, consider internal training to equip them with the level of expertise they need to provide a seamless customer experience.

 Go above and beyond

 Regardless of your customer’s core reasons behind investing in a product, they’ll always appreciate getting more than they bargained for.

 Additional services offered at no additional cost can make the world of difference in convincing your customers you’re the right fit for them and that you have their best interests at the forefront of your mind.

 For example, a customer may enroll in a webinar on OKRs.
 Why not send them a complimentary eBook to supplement their learning?